Home » 7 Iconic “Breaking Bad” Filming Locations You Have to Visit B*T⊂H!

 5. A1A Car Wash

 Don’t forget to “Have an A1 day.”
 This was the phrase that Walter and Skyler created after purchasing the car wash.
 A1A Car At the time of filming, A1A’s real-life business name was “Octopus Car Wash.”
 It was one of the six Octopus brand locations scattered around Albuquerque.
-However, a few years ago it was purchased by Mister Car Wash, the fastest growing car wash chain in the Visitors enjoy getting their car washed and taking a look at the memorabilia while they wait.
+However, a few years ago it was purchased by Mister Car Wash.
+Visitors enjoy getting their car washed and taking a look at the memorabilia while they wait.

 9516 Snow Heights Cir NE, Albuquerque